 This par 3, measuring from 158 to 120 yards features a significantly elevated teeing area to a green set at the bottom of a valley.
 The shot requires accuracy to a long narrow green and the correct club to compensate for the change in elevation and swirling winds.
 This hole captures the topography of the property, as well as the rocky face to reflect upon where you are in Muskoka.

-In 2020, Score Golf ranked Canada Top 100 golf courses to play, Rocky Crest Golf Club, sixth in its listing of the best Canadian courses of the modern era (post 1960).
-Amidst the beauty of the surrounding giant forests of pine, white birch and hemlock, the rolling fairways will captivate you as the granite outcroppings challenge your skills.
+In 2020, Score Golf ranked Canada Top 100 golf courses to play, Rocky Crest Golf Club, 35th on its listing of the best Canadian courses.
+Amidst the beauty of the surrounding giant white pine, white birch and hemlock, the rolling fairways will captivate you as the granite outcroppings challenge your skills.
 This premier Ontario golf course is presided over by an imposing pine-log lodge-style clubhouse and incorporates all the spine-tingling qualities of the Muskoka golf experience.
-With tees stretching from 6,936 yards down to 5,131, Rocky Crest is a delight for golfers of all abilities.
+With tees stretching from 6,850 yards down to 5,126, Rocky Crest is a delight for golfers of all abilities.
 Aerial video tour.
+Scorecard

 Feature Hole #6